 WARNING!
-If you use the power connectors to power the cinema projector or the extraction unit, you must terminate the power connector terminal block correctly to ensure 200VAC-240VAC output.
+If you choose to use the power connectors to power the D4K35 Projector and/or the Extraction Unit, you must terminate the power connector terminal block correctly to allow 200VAC-240VAC output.
 These connectors are controlled with the power connector breaker.
-For more information, see the Interconnect Drawing provided with your cinema projector.
+For details, refer to the Interconnect Drawing provided with your projector and to Figure 2-22 Connect LPS.